FmStudios-MC/FmStudios-Site/README.md

   a tower-defense game with a scheduled campaign and an endless high-score mode.

 The `.astro` page owns the static HTML shell and `data-*` hooks; a `<script>` mounts the game onto it.
-See `CLAUDE.md` for the full module-by-module breakdown.

 ## Deployment